KAVIRAJec/AWS-Learnings/06-AWS-Compute-Services/01-EC2/README.md

 - **Reserved Instances**: Commit to a one or three-year term for discounted pricing.
 It is kind of booking an instance for a specific period.(Applies discount upto 70%)
 - **Spot Instances**: Purchase unused EC2 capacity at reduced rates.
 Ideal for short-term, flexible workloads.
 Spot instances can be interrupted by AWS with two-minute warning if the capacity is needed elsewhere.(Applies discount upto 90%)
 - **Dedicated Hosts**: Physical servers dedicated to your use, providing control over how instances are placed on the server.
 Allows you to use software licenses.
 (Applies discount upto 70%)
+- No pricing for Data Transfer In bound & between other services within same region, but Data Transfer Out is charged based on the amount of data transferred out of AWS.

 ## Interview Questions
 1. **Difference between EC2 and Lambda?**